Pan-Africanism: Overview

-Pan-Africanism stresses the need for "collective self-reliance", existing as a governmental and grassroots objective.
-Pan-African advocates include leaders such as Toussaint Louverture, Jean-Jacques Dessalines, Henri Christophe, François Duvalier, Aimé Césaire, Haile Selassie, Jomo Kenyatta, Edward Wilmot Blyden, Nnamdi Azikiwe, Patrice Lumumba, Julius Nyerere, Robert Sobukwe, Ahmed Sékou Touré, Kwame Nkrumah, King Sobhuza II, Robert Mugabe, Thomas Sankara, Kwame Ture, John Magufuli, Muammar Gaddafi, Walter Rodney, Yoweri Kaguta Museveni, grassroots organizers such as Joseph Robert Love, Marcus Garvey, and Malcolm X, academics such as W. E. B. Du Bois, Anténor Firmin and others in the diaspora.
+Pan-Africanism stresses the need for "collective self-reliance".
+Pan-Africanism exists as a governmental and grassroots objective.
+Pan-African advocates include leaders such as Toussaint Louverture, Jean-Jacques Dessalines, Henri Christophe, François Duvalier, Aimé Césaire, Haile Selassie, Jomo Kenyatta, Edward Wilmot Blyden, Nnamdi Azikiwe, Patrice Lumumba, Julius Nyerere, Robert Sobukwe, Ahmed Sékou Touré, Kwame Nkrumah, Gamal Abdel Nasser, King Sobhuza II, Robert Mugabe, Thomas Sankara, Kwame Ture, Ahmed Ben Bella, John Magufuli, Muammar Gaddafi, Walter Rodney, Yoweri Kaguta Museveni, grassroots organizers such as Joseph Robert Love, Marcus Garvey, and Malcolm X, academics such as W. E. B. Du Bois, Anténor Firmin and others in the diaspora.
 Pan-Africanists believe that solidarity will enable the continent to fulfil its potential to independently provide for all its people.
 Crucially, an all-African alliance would empower African people globally.

-The realization of the Pan-African objective would lead to "power consolidation in Africa", which "would compel a reallocation of global resources, as well as unleashing a fiercer psychological energy and political assertion ...that would unsettle social and political (power) structures ...in the Americas".
+The realization of the Pan-African objective would lead to "power consolidation in Africa", which "would compel a reallocation of global resources, as well as unleashing a fiercer psychological energy and political assertion ... that would unsettle social and political (power) structures...in the Americas".

-Advocates of Pan-Africanism (i.e. "Pan-Africans" or "Pan-Africanists") often champion socialist principles and tend to be opposed to external political and economic involvement on the continent.
-Critics accuse the ideology of homogenizing the experience of people of African ancestry, pointing out the difficulties of reconciling current divisions within countries on the continent and within communities in the diaspora.
+Advocates of Pan-Africanism—i.e. "Pan-Africans" or "Pan-Africanists"—often champion socialist principles and tend to be opposed to external political and economic involvement on the continent.
+Critics accuse the ideology of homogenizing the experience of people of African ancestry.
+They also point to the difficulties of reconciling current divisions within countries on the continent and within communities in the diaspora.